-We do not have such policy to make our policy engagements public.
+Our policy does not include provision to make our policy engagements public.

 STEWARDSHIP: EXAMPLES

 Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 40 PLUS OO 8, OO 9 N/A PUBLIC Stewardship: Examples 2

 Provide examples of stewardship activities that you conducted individually or collaboratively during the reporting year that contributed to desired changes in the investees, policy makers or other entities with which you interacted.